threeal/libmongoose-deb/README.md

 - Change some values in the `CMakeLists.txt` as follow:
   - Update the project version according to the current source code version. _(usually could be seen in the `mongoose/mongoose.h` file)_
   - If the project version does not change and you need to create a revised debian package, increase the `PACKAGE_REVISION` value.
 Else, reset the value to `1`.
-  - Change the `PACKAGE_ARCHITECTURE` value according to the build target architecture.

 ### Building the Library